 How do fiscal policy actions influence gender-based poverty and inequality?

-How do fiscal policy affect child welfare and inequality?
+How does fiscal policy affect child welfare and inequality?

-Content of the Report
+Content of the report

-This report is organized as follows: Chapter 2 provides an overview of Kenya’s tax system and public social benefit programs.
+This report is organized as follows: Chapter 2 provides an overview of Kenya’s tax system and public social benefit programmes.
 Chapter 3 outlines the fiscal incidence analysis methodology, detailing the data sources, methods, assumptions, and analytical choices, as well as limitations arising from data gaps.
-Chapter 4 presents the results of the basic Commitment to Equity (CEQ) analysis, assessing the progressivity or regressivity of selected taxes and public spending, and evaluating the overall impact of fiscal policy on poverty and inequality at both national and regional levels.
+Chapter 4 presents the results of the basic CEQ analysis, assessing the progressivity or regressivity of selected taxes and public spending, and evaluating the overall impact of fiscal policy on poverty and inequality at both national and regional levels.
 The chapter also includes illustrative policy simulations.
 Chapter 5 analyzes the impact of fiscal policy by gender poverty and inequality.
 Chapter 6 focuses on the CEQ results for children, including policy simulations aimed at improving child welfare.
 Chapter 7 concludes and provides policy implications.

-Kenya’s Tax and Public Benefits System
+Kenya’s tax and public benefits system

 Taxes and public spending are useful for fiscal incidence analysis.
 As the fiscal incidence analysis is carried out for a particular period, this chapter focuses on an assessment of the tax and benefit system in FY2022/23 and assesses the redistributive impact of fiscal policy in that period.

-Structure of Taxes
+Structure of taxes

 Taxes in Kenya are broadly classified into two main categories: direct and indirect taxes.
 Direct taxes such as Personal Income Tax (PIT) are primarily levied on individuals and Corporate Income Tax (CIT), among other forms of taxable income.
 On the other hand, indirect taxes are imposed on the consumption of goods and services and are collected at the point of purchase.
 Examples include VAT, excise duty, and customs duty.
-Indirect taxes are the primary source of government tax revenue, accounting for 56.2 percent of the total tax revenue in the fiscal year 2022/23.
-Among specific tax types, VAT contributed the highest share at 25.4 percent, followed by PIT at 24.5 percent (Figure 2.1).
+Indirect taxes are the primary source of government tax revenue, accounting for 56.2 per cent of the total tax revenue in the fiscal year 2022/23.
+Among specific tax types, VAT contributed the highest share at 25.4 per cent, followed by PIT at 24.5 per cent (Figure 2.1).